dmalinovsky/kindle-hyphens/README.md

 [with the lastest software updates](http://www.amazon.com/gp/help/customer/display.html/ref=hp_200127470_software?nodeId=200529680).
 Search and dictionary lookup will look correctly.

-Russian, English and German (new orthography) hyphenation patters are supported.
+Russian, Ukranian, English and German hyphenation patters are supported.

 You can also check out `append_series.py` script, which appends FB2 series number and title to Kindle book title.